Tekla News for Building & Construction, Spring 2015

-This spring we at Tekla are making way for the new and fresh.
-It is a season of new budding solutions, like the revolutionary analysis & design software Tekla Structural Designer and the new Tekla Structures 21, and new ways of working, such as Tekla Model Sharing and Tekla Warehouse.
-These are examples of the novelties of today – but let’s also take a look further to the future with the Internet of Things.
+Spring is a time to renew and refresh, and at Tekla we have been busy doing just that with the revolutionary analysis & design software Tekla Structural Designer, the new Tekla Structures 21, and new ways of working, such as Tekla Model Sharing and Tekla Warehouse.
+We are also looking to the future with the Internet of Things.

-- Tekla Structural Designer: The new way to analyze and design multi-material buildings
+- Tekla Structural Designer: The new way to analyse and design multi-material buildings

-- The new Tekla Structures 21: Smoother workflows and nicer modeling
+- The new Tekla Structures 21: Smoother workflows and nicer modelling

 - 32-bit Tekla Structures will be supported until the end of 2015

 - Tekla Discussion Forum: New look and feel

 - Tekla Model Sharing: One project, global team